CW Service Pros HVAC service truck

 When you’re refurbishing your bathroom, you want to get all the details right.
-Perhaps your aim is to improve the market value of the property, or maybe you just want a more pleasant and attractive space for yourself.
-Whatever the case, there are a few important decision to make along the way regarding fittings and fixtures.
+Perhaps your aim is to improve the market value of the property, or maybe you just want a more pleasant, relaxing, or attractive space for yourself.
+Whatever the case, there are a few important decisions you need to make regarding fittings and fixtures.
 One that regularly comes up for debate is whether to install a tub or a shower in the bathroom.
 There are several factors that might influence your decision; be sure to think them through before making the final decision.

 Space

-A major factor that determines whether homeowners choose a tub or a shower is space.
+A major factor that often determines whether homeowners choose a tub or a shower is space.
 If there is not enough square footage in your bathroom for a tub, a shower may be the way to go.
-Conversely, if you have a particularly large bathroom, it may look empty or under-furnished if you only install a shower.
+Conversely, if you have a particularly large bathroom, it may look empty or under-furnished if you only install a shower or don’t install a larger custom tiled shower.

 Cost